 Seven Sleepers, or Siebenschlaffer, is named after an old Barossa German farmers’ lore, being that the weather that occurs on 27 June is likely to be prevalent for the next 7 weeks.

-Vineyards: All fruit for our Seven Sleepers Shiraz is grown or sourced from vineyards in the Barossa Valley.
-The vines receive minimal irrigation and are pruned for low yields to provide vine balance and maximum fruit quality and varietal characteristics.
+Vineyards: All fruit for Seven Sleepers Shiraz was grown on the Kurtz Family vineyard at Light Pass in the Barossa Valley.
+The vines receive minimal irrigation and are pruned for vine balance, resulting in maximum fruit quality and varietal expression.

 Colour: Bright purple-red with crimson hues.

 Nose: A lively, fruit-driven wine with dominant aromas of bloodplum, blueberry and mulberry, with hints of mocha, fennel seed and red liquorice.

 Palate: Berry, plum and spice flavours fill the palate, with a touch of oak that supports but doesn’t dominate, allowing the juicy fruit to show its full potential.
 Fine, ripe tannins give length with a finish that’s soft, yet gently structured, with delicious, lingering flavour.